Advancing affordability solutions

-Back to Parliament Priorities
+Back to Parliament priorities

 From connecting at community events to chats on your doorsteps – all throughout the summer, I’ve been grateful to hear from so many of you about your most pressing concerns.
 This has included everything from ensuring essentials – like housing – are affordable, to protecting our children’s future, to pushing the Liberal government to keep […]